ygbuil/cookiecutter-python-modern-ecosystem/README.md

 To use the project, follow these steps:

-1. Clone the project.
+1. Install cookicutter in your machine with your desired package manager.
+Example: `uv add cookiecutter`.

-2. Open the project and build the `.devcontainer/Dockerfile` with the VSCode command `Dev Containers: Reopen in Container`.
+2. On the directory you want to start a new Python project, type `cookiecutter gh:ygbuil/Init-Repo-Template-Uv`.
+You will be prompted with defining `project_slug`, which will be you project name in snakecase.

-3. Inside `.vscode/tasks.json`, provide your inputs and run the VSCode command `Tasks: Run Task -> ...`.
+3. Open the project in VSCode, and you will be prompted with `Dev Containers: Reopen in Container`.
+Do that, and you will have a fully functional Python development environment.

 ## UV useful commands